CZ-NIC/knot-resolver/doc/upgrading.rst

   the human readable output.
 For example API call ``tojson(cache.stats())\n`` will return JSON string with ``cache.stats()`` results represented as dictionary.
   Function ``tojson()`` is available in all resolver versions >= 1.0.0.
+* Support for unencrypted :ref:`DNS-over-HTTP (DoH) <mod-http-doh>` and also DoH based on HTTP version 1 is deprecated and will be removed in future versions.

 5.0 to 5.1
 ==========